There are so many great probiotic rich benefits of water kefir. And it is incredibly simple to make at home!

 Cover with a plastic lid and allow to ferment for 24-48 hours.
 Keep it out of direct sunlight.

-Strain the grains and save for future use.
+Strain the grains and make another batch or save for future use.

 It will be slightly sweet and have a mild carbonation and can be drank as is.
 But adding in the next steps will give it flavor and more carbonation.